PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 3. Circle hooks: Only for boiled, firm dough balls

 When baiting, push the hook completely through the ball, then turn it slightly.
-This locks the bait in place.
+This locks the bait in place and prevents it from sliding off during casting.

 Common Problems and Solutions

-Here's how to fix the issues that frustrate 90% of dough ball users.
+Here's how to fix the issues that frustrate most dough ball users.
+These solutions come from years of troubleshooting on the water.

 ProblemCauseSolution